enrypiff/terraform-aws-website/README.md

 ## Usage

-1. **Clone or Copy the Module**
+1. **Clone the repositiry**

-   Clone or copy this module to your local machine or include it from a source repository.
+   Clone the repository to your local machine.

-2. **Modify Input Variables**

-   Update the input variables in your main Terraform configuration file (e.g., `main.tf`) to match your specific requirements:

-3. Run `terraform init`` to initialize your configuration.
+2. **Set up an account on AWS**
+    You need to have an accounto on AWS and otherwise create one.
+    After, in section IAM you need to have a user with the following policies:

+    **AmazonS3FullAccess**
+    **CloudFrontFullAccess**

+3. **Configure AWS CLI**

+    You need to have aws CLI installed.
+You can follow the istructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

+    You need to have an account on AWS and in the

+    To register a user on the AWS CLI, you can use the following command:

+    ```
+    aws configure
+    ```

+    This command will prompt you to enter your AWS Access Key ID, AWS Secret Access Key, default region name, and default output format.
+Once you have provided this information, the user will be registered and you can proceed with the rest of the steps.

+    Remember to replace the placeholders with the actual values for your AWS account.

+4. **Initialize your configuration**
+    ```
+    terraform init
+    ```

-4. Run `terraform plan`` to see the planned changes before applying.
+5. **To see the planned changes before applying**

-5. Run `terraform apply`` to create the AWS resources.
+    ```
+    terraform plan
+    ```

+6. **Create the AWS resources**
+    ```
+    terraform apply
+    ```

+7. **You will be asked to enter some variables**

+    bucket-name (must be unique across all S3 buckets globally)

+    environment (for example prod, dev)

+    region (for example eu-north-1, us-east-1)